shuruili77/shuruili77.github.io/_posts/2025-03-31-beginning.md

 Ideas without citations.
 Moments of clarity or confusion that live outside of any technica framework.

-So this blog begins — not as a declaration, but as a quiet note.
+So this blog begins — not as a declaration, but as a quiet note to myself.
 A space for the thoughts that linger.
 A corner where I can be curious without optimizing for outcome.
 A place that feels like mine.